DSupps/restaurant_sales/README.md

 ## DATA JOINING

 The first table "order" contains the order information while the second table "restuarants" contains the restaurant information.
-I will need the two tables merged in order to carry out my analysis.
+I will need the two tables merged in order to carry out my aggregate analysis.

 Using the join clause I was able to join the two tables together using the column specific to both tables.